 Incorporating “bad summaries” into your summary lessons will keep your students from making those same mistakes when they begin writing summaries.
 Although writing out extra summaries takes extra prep time, it will keep you from having so many frustrated and confused students later in the school year.

-A No Prep Option for Teaching Summarizing
+A No Prep Option for Your Summarizing Lesson Plans

 These resources provide reading passages with plenty of “bad” summaries and “good” summaries to help your students develop a better understanding of summary writing.
 The resources are also hands on, with several cut and paste activities and a scavenger hunt.